douglascayers/sfdx-login-flow-confetti/README.md

 3. Click **Save**.

-4. As a user of the selected profile for your Login Flow you just created, [self-request a password reset](https://login.salesforce.com/secur/forgotpassword.jsp).
+4. Using a user with the selected profile assigned to your Login Flow you just created, [self-request a password reset](https://login.salesforce.com/secur/forgotpassword.jsp).

 5. Click the link in your email to reset your password.